-UV purification or disinfection is the best option (for water with a low TDS) to get rid of microorganisms like bacteria, viruses and cysts without removing essential minerals that are in your drinking water.
+UV purification or disinfection is the best option (for water with a low TDS) to get rid of microorganisms like bacteria, viruses, and cysts without removing essential minerals that are in your drinking water.
 UV purification is the most eco-friendly way to purify water because it does not add any chemicals to your water and it does not waste any water.
 For ‘soft’ water which is treated by the authorities and may have been contaminated during distribution, UV treatment is very effective in purifying water at the point of use.

 To sum up, if the source is surface water, supplied by the municipal corporation, chances are that the TDS (dissolved impurities) are low and you need to only protect yourself from microbiological impurities like bacteria and viruses.
-However, if your water is groundwater supplied by tankers, there may be a higher level of dissolved impurities, altering the taste of the water and at higher levels of TDS (over 500 ppm) may affect your long term health.
+However, if your water is groundwater supplied by tankers, there may be a higher level of dissolved impurities, altering the taste of the water and higher levels of TDS (over 500 ppm) may affect your long-term health.

 As a thumb rule, if you get groundwater, check the TDS with a simple TDS meter.
 If your TDS is above 500 ppm, then choosing an RO water purifier may be beneficial.
 If the TDS is lower than 500 ppm, then a well-designed UV water purifier will be effective in purifying the water.
-If you are getting mixture of both – ground and surface water then an “intelligent” purifier with a sensing purification technology will be effective.
+If you are getting a mixture of both – ground and surface water then an “intelligent” purifier with sensing purification technology will be effective.
 It treats any varying water source such as bore well / municipal or tanker water by automatically selecting the required technology: either UV or RO, based on the indicated TDS setting (Total Dissolved Solids) defined by the user.

-R0 (Reverse Osmosis) water purification systems waste a large portion of the water that runs through its system.
+R0 (Reverse Osmosis) water purification systems waste a large portion of the water that runs through their system.
 More than 80% of water is rejected or wasted in a household RO system leaving only 20% or less for consumption.

 Using a RO water purifier for low TDS input water, say less than 200 ppm, may be detrimental to your health in the long run, as the water is stripped of essential minerals and salts.

-UV water purifier kills bacteria and viruses but does not remove dissolved impurities such as pesticides, rust, arsenic, fluoride etc. It does not convert hard water to sweet, soft water.
+UV water purifier kills bacteria and viruses but does not remove dissolved impurities such as pesticides, rust, arsenic, fluoride, etc. It does not convert hard water to sweet, soft water.

-Many companies are offering water purifiers with technologies like RO + UV, RO + UV + UF, TDS meter etc. With jargon being thrown, you need to check the meaning and implications of this technology.
+Many companies are offering water purifiers with technologies like RO + UV, RO + UV + UF, TDS meters, etc. With jargon being thrown, you need to check the meaning and implications of this technology.
 Some of these are unnecessary and increase the cost of the equipment and maintenance, without adding any real value.
 A TDS meter /controller is nothing but a simple flow meter meant for controlling the mix between RO water (devoid of minerals)and regular tap water which contains minerals.
 This is done so that you are not drinking water with very low TDS.
 So the question is: did you need to use an RO purifier in the first place?

-We hope that this blog has helped you get a clearer idea on the fundamentals of RO and UV water purification technology that you need to look into before choosing a water purifier that suits your need.
+We hope that this blog has helped you get a clearer idea of the fundamentals of RO and UV water purification technology that you need to look into before choosing a water purifier that suits your need.